Leadwerks/scpcb/README.md

 ![](4gbpatch.png)

 ## NVPatch (Recommended)

+Our build uses [WineD3D for Windows](https://fdossena.com/?p=wined3d/index.frag).to translate all of the game's DirectX7 calls into OpenGL, which has better driver support.
+This ensures that the game remains free and open-source for all developers to access.

 NVPatch will patch the executable to add information that tells Windows that the game should be run with a discrete GPU, if one is available.
 This works for both Nvidia and AMD GPUs.